 We envision a broadening and deepening stewardship ethic among an informed citizenry, which will help protect the County’s agricultural heritage and rural character, maintain and improve the quality of life, protect and treasure our natural resources, and manage future growth more wisely.
 We envision healthy streams and rivers with forested buffers supplying clean drinking water and supporting healthy communities of aquatic and terrestrial life, as well as diverse and popular recreational uses.
 We envision a healthy and vibrant agricultural community built on links with citizens who support local agricultural and renewable forest products.
 We envision increasingly concentrated residential development using conservation design principles with access to collective transportation modes and a web of well-maintained trails.
 We envision watershed conservation folks from all sectors and communities collaborating to implement effective conservation and restoration practices and foster a creative stewardship consciousness.

-Click here for the Fall 2016 newsletter from the Frederick County Office of Sustainability and Environmental Resources and the Monocacy and Catoctin Watershed Alliance.
+Click here for the Winter 2017 newsletter from the Frederick County Office of Sustainability and Environmental Resources and the Monocacy and Catoctin Watershed Alliance.

 POTOMAC WATERSHED PARTNERSHIP 2016 WINTER EXCHANGE - To Plant or not to Plant - What is the Right Way for the ROW?